dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2022-03-14

 - Sent Ethan to participate Spring Badminton Camp
-- Placed order of Fridgaire wahser and dryer set from Costco.ca for Evelyn Lane
+- Placed order of Fridgaire washer and dryer set from Costco.ca for Evelyn Lane
 - Asked Jakub about other fixes to confirm the maintenance services required

 - [L3MONSHAPE](#l3monshape)
   - Started to read the book Ray Tracing in One Weekend

 - [HEXAGONMI](#hexagonmi)
   - Discussed with Malte about some issues for Python scripting
   - Talked with Sri about the incremental workbench set up issue

 ## 2022-03-15

 - Sent Ethan to attend Spring Badminton Camp

 - [L3MONSHAPE](#l3monshape)
   - Continued reading of the book Ray Tracing in One Weekend

 - [HEXAGONMI](#hexagonmi)
   - Added detailed workflow for the story VMC-35960
   - Working on data type inspection for python gluenen definitions

 ## 2022-03-16